 How do you cultivate meaningful moments of celebration in the workplace in a way that respects the diversity of cultures and traditions that make up the beautiful tapestry of your people?
-At some point or another most of us have done the potlucks, the ugly Christmas sweaters and the Secret Santa gift exchanges.
-But the celebrations that pack in the most meaning and fun are the one built around "experiences" not more "stuff."
+At one point or another, most of us have done the potlucks, the ugly Christmas sweaters and the Secret Santa gift exchanges.
+But the celebrations that pack in the most meaning and fun are the ones built around "experiences" not more "stuff."

 At a time of year when budgets are already stretched thin, here are a handful of ways to reinvent holiday celebrations in the workplace, including the virtual ones, with a focus on inspiring experiences and "presence" not "presents."

-office party, Christmas party, holiday celebrations, company culture, culture of caring, inclusiveness, diversity, employee engagement, giving back, community service, workplace fun, games, remote office
+office party, Christmas party, holiday celebrations, company culture, inclusiveness, diversity, employee engagement, giving back, community service, workplace fun, games, remote office, multicultural, creativity, remote workplace, team building, morale, gamification, culture of care, connection, relationship building, employee satisfaction, employee happiness index, innovation, virtual teams, collocated teams

 In the most recent blog from Convene titled More People Feel a Sense of Belonging at Work Than Their Neighborhood or Place of Worship - they look at the recent statistics from EY on how people view the workplace: